Mastering Maintenance Strategies: Types, Benefits, and Impacts

 Pros:

-• Reduced downtime with proactive issue detection.
+• Cut downtime with proactive problem identification.

-• Actionable, data-driven insights for better decision-making.
+• Get practical, data-driven insights for making better decisions.

 Cons:

-• High implementation costs for technology and expertise.
+• High technology and expertise implementation costs.

 4. Proactive Maintenance